BrianHenryIE/bh-php-btc-rpc-explorer-api-client/README.md

 A thin PHP API wrapper to provide strongly typed responses and convenience methods for [janoside/btc-rpc-explorer](https://github.com/janoside/btc-rpc-explorer), a _"Database-free, self-hosted Bitcoin explorer, via RPC to Bitcoin Core"_.

+## Status

+Waiting for my local `bitcoind` instance to sync so I can ask Claude to write contract tests to show how this works.
+It's ~600GB sync and my home internet has given me a warning this month for going over my allowance.

 ## Introduction

 This is a simple API client using `psr/http-client-implementation` and `psr/http-factory-implementation`, then [json-mapper/json-mapper](https://github.com/JsonMapper/JsonMapper) ([jsonmapper.net](https://jsonmapper.net/)) to parse responses to strongly typed objects, using `strings` for floats/decimals.